-Better training for and through research: improve the training and professional integration of doctoral students, develop training and support for the career development of post-docs and contract researchers, and develop the training and improve the practices of thesis directors: - 9.1.
-Develop a thematic guide on doctoral training for doctoral students (rights, obligations, resources, training, international mobility, support for professional integration, job search and career development, professional networks, tools and information systems) - 9.2.
-Develop a guide for post-doctorals (status, rights, obligations, training, international mobility, career support, professional networks, tools and information systems) - 9.3 Develop a guide for thesis directors (rights, obligations, training, resources, sharing of experiences and information, best practices in relations between thesis directors and doctoral students, tools and information systems) - 9.4.
+Better training for and through research: improve the training and professional integration of doctoral students, develop training and support for the career development of post-docs and contract researchers, and develop the training and improve the practices of thesis directors: - 1.
+Develop a thematic guide on doctoral training for doctoral students (rights, obligations, resources, training, international mobility, support for professional integration, job search and career development, professional networks, tools and information systems) - 2.
+Develop a guide for post-doctorals (status, rights, obligations, training, international mobility, career support, professional networks, tools and information systems) - 3 Develop a guide for thesis directors (rights, obligations, training, resources, sharing of experiences and information, best practices in relations between thesis directors and doctoral students, tools and information directors and doctoral students, tools and information systems) - 4.
 Inform and communicate about the guides, tools, documents and associated procedures to doctoral students, post-doctoral fellows and thesis directors in particular, and to the university community as a whole (website, news, interventions by authorities, doctoral schools, doctoral student days, etc.)

-GAP Principle(s) Timin g (at least by year 's quarter/semester) (-/+) 21.
-Postdoctoral appointments (Code) (-/+) 28.
-Career development (-/+) 29.
-Value of mobility (-/+) 30.
-Access to career advice (-/+) 36.
-Relation with supervisors 9.1.: M6-M11 9.2. : M9 M14 9.3. : M12-M17 (-/+) 37.
-Supervision and managerial duties 9.4. : M12-M36 (-/+) 38.
-Continuing Professional Development (-/+) 39.
-Access to research training and continuous development (-/+) 40.
-Supervision
+Timing (at least by year's GAP Principle(s) quarter/semester)

+- (-/+) 21.
+Postdoctoral appointments (Code)

+- (-/+) 28.
+Career development

+- (-/+) 29.
+Value of mobility

+- (-/+) 30.
+Access to career advice

+- (-/+) 36.
+Relation with supervisors

+- (-/+) 37.
+Supervision and managerial duties

+- (-/+) 38.
+Continuing Professional Development

-Unit Indicator(s) / Target(s)
+Responsible Unit Indicator(s) / Target(s)

-DRV Related

-services Guides produced and disseminated Presentation to various

-EDs CED bodies and interventions with different audiences

-HRD